Craving Cranberries -The Energetics & Healing Properties of Cranberries

 Stabilize and astringe — While cranberries do have a sugar content and are sweet in flavor this is a ‘full’ sweet meaning it strengthens (stabilize) rather than breaking down the organs.
 Their sour flavor means they enter the Liver and astringe, tightening up leaking and “sagging” conditions like excess bleeding and urinary dribbling, incontinence and nocturnal urination.

-Purges heat, damp heat and toxins in Bladder and Kidneys – Cranberries cold thermodynamic nature mean they cut out heat.
+Purges heat, damp heat and toxins in Bladder, Kidneys and the whole Lower Burner — Cranberries cold thermodynamic nature mean they cut out heat.
 As the berry specifically enters the Bladder and the Kidneys cooling and clearing out the toxins and patterns of infections.
 Is there a difference between heat and damp heat?
 Yes, damp heat will have a cloudy urination with burning and patterns of phlegm or mucus, whereas the heat will have scanty clear urination with burning and no patterns of mucus or phlegm.
 As it treats both, you need not worry about assessing it.
+The Lower Burner, is the region of the lower abdomen that includes the bladder, kidneys and all the genitourinary tract and the colon.
+Cranberries are particularly helpful in reducing inflammation patterns in the whole lower burner PCOS, endometriosis, nephritis, and hemorrhoid, and any sensation of heat and burning in the region.

 Benefits the Bladder and the Kidneys — Don’t have a urinary or stone problem?
 Cranberries are still beneficial, helping to keep the system clear and tonify the urinary tract.
 Don’t forget your Kegel exercises!
 What you’ve never heard of them?
 Kegels are exercises for the muscles of the pelvic floor – all muscles need worked!
 A quick little hunt through the internet and you can find instructions.